Thomas-Frew/OLAF-Neighbourhood/README.md

 ## Setting up multiple clients/servers

 You will likely want to run multiple clients/servers on the same machine for testing.
 To do this, you should set up a directory (e.g. subdirectories of the `server` and `client` directories) for each instance of a client/server, with its own keys and other required files.
 Then, simply run the client or server from inside these directories (e.g., call `../client` rather than `./client` from `./client/user1/`)

+## Exection Examples

+### Scenario 1: Client Talks to Self

+Let's establish that our certificates are in order.

+1. Set up one server, localhost:1443, with the correct certificates and keys.
+2. Set up one client with the correct certificates and keys.
+3. Run the server with `python3 server.py`.
+4. Run the client with `./client`.
+5. In the CLI, execute `online_list` and confirm that there is only 1 user.
+6. In the CLI, execute `public_chat Hello!` and confirm that you receive this message.

+### Scenario 2: Two Clients on the Same Server

+Let's check that clients can communicate on the same server.

+1. Set up one server, localhost:1443, with the correct certificates and keys.
+2. Set up two clients with the correct certificates and keys.
+3. Run the server with `python3 server.py`.
+4. Run the two clients with `./client`, from their respective directories.
+5. In each CLI, execute `online_list` and confirm that there are two users on localhost:1443.
+6. In each CLI, execute `public_chat Hello!` and confirm that both clients receive the message.
+7. In each CLI, execute `private_chat 1 [other_user]@localhost:1443 Private Hello!`, where [other_user] is the username of the other user.
+Confirm that ONLY the other user receives this message.

+### Scenario 3: Two Clients on Different Servers

+Let's check that clients can communicate on different servers.

+1. Set up two servers with the correct certificates and keys:
+    - localhost:1443
+    - localhost:1444
+2. Set up two clients with the correct certificates and keys.
+3. Run the servers from their respective directories with:
+    - `python3 server.py`
+    - `python3 server.py 1444 2444`
+4. Run the two clients from their respective directories with:
+    - `./client`
+    - `./client localhost 1444 2444`
+5. In each CLI, execute `online_list` and confirm that there are two users on different_servers servers.
+6. In each CLI, execute `public_chat Hello!` and confirm that both clients receive the message.
+7. In each CLI, execute `private_chat 1 [other_user]@[other_server] Private Hello!`, where [other_user] is the username of the other user and [other_server] is the server hostname of the other user.
+Confirm that ONLY the other user receives this message.

+### Scenario 4: File Upload

+Let's check that file uploads work correctly.

+1. Set up one server, localhost:1443, with the correct certificates and keys.
+2. Set up one client with the correct certificates and keys.
+3. Run the server with `python3 server.py`.
+4. Run the client with `./client`.
+5. In the CLI, execute `upload [local_filename]`, where [local_filename] is any file on your machine (under 500kB).
+6. Note the [remote_filename] the server returns upon a successful upload.
+7. In the CLI, execute `download https://localhost:2443/[remote_filename]`.
+8. Confirm that the file gets downloaded and is correct.

+### Scenario 5: Username Database

+Let's check that we can change the aliases of users correctly.

+1. Set up one server, localhost:1443, with the correct certificates and keys.
+2. Set up two clients with the correct certificates and keys.
+3. Run the server with `python3 server.py`.
+4. Run the two clients with `./client`, from their respective directories.
+5. In each CLI, execute `online_list` and confirm that there are two users on localhost:1443.
+6. In one CLI, execute `rename [other_user] maddie`, to give the [other_user] the alias of "maddie".
+7. Then, execute `private_chat 1 maddie@localhost:1443 Hello Maddie!`.
+Confirm that ONLY the other user receives this message.
+8. In the other CLI, execute `rename [other_user] snow`, to give the [other_user] the alias of "snow".
+9. Then, execute `private_chat 1 maddie@localhost:1443 Hello Snow!`.
+Confirm that ONLY the other user receives this message.